OutboundSpade/VirtX-Server/README.md

 `all` has access to all apps
 #### Admin
 `admin` has access to all apps, similar to [`all`](#all).
-Unlike [`all`](#all), `admin` has the ability to reload configuration files in the top right of the dashboard by clicking on your icon then `Reload Configuration Files`.
+Unlike [`all`](#all), `admin` has the ability to reload configuration files in the top right of the dashboard by clicking on your user icon then `Reload Configuration Files`.
 This is required for changes to the config files to take effect without restarting the server.
 ## Environment Variables